Employment

 Essential Job Functions:

-- Performs clerical duties such as answering phones, routing calls, taking messages and providing information to the public in a courteous and professional manner.
+- Performs receptionist duties to include answering phones, routing calls, taking messages and providing public information in a courteous and professional manner.

 - Performs other job responsibilities as assigned.